looking up at tree branches with sun shining through

 Students will have the opportunity to demonstrate their understanding of climate action and water usage through an achievable personal behaviour change.

-Learning Objectives
+Learning objectives

-• to explore examples of human impact (both positive and negative) on the habitats within Epping Forest
+• To explore examples of human impact (both positive and negative) on the habitats within Epping Forest.

-• to recognise that environments can change and that this can sometimes pose dangers to living things
+• To recognise that environments can change and that this can sometimes pose dangers to living things.

-• to understand their role in helping look after the forest
+• To understand their role in helping look after the forest.

-• to explore the importance of plants in relation to the climate and ecological emergency
+• To explore the importance of plants in relation to the climate and ecological emergency.

-National curriculum links
+National science curriculum links

-Y3 Science
+Y3

 Plants

-• explore the requirements of plants for life and growth (air, light, water, nutrients from soil, and room to grow) and how they vary from plant to plant
+• Explore the requirements of plants for life and growth (air, light, water, nutrients from soil, and room to grow) and how they vary from plant to plant.

-Y4 Science
+Y4

 Living things and their habitats

-• recognise that environments can change and that this can sometimes pose dangers to living things
+• Recognise that environments can change and that this can sometimes pose dangers to living things.